|

 The Warrior's Way

-the back of my mind, but it wasn't until I tried
+it stayed in the back of my mind, but it wasn't until I tried to

 deceptively simple beauty and entertaining story line